Evaluating Commercial Solar ROI, Payback, IRR, and NPV

 How much your business saves over the 25 to 30 year lifetime of a typical commercial solar system depends on many factors, including how you finance it, federal and local incentives, your utility rate, and the amount of sunshine available on your commercial rooftop.

-Determining Commercial Solar Panel’s Cost
+Determining the Cost of Commercial Solar Panels

 To help commercial and industrial solar customers evaluate the financial benefits of installing solar, REC Solar can provide a free quote and a detailed financial analysis to determine: